 Major early divisions among Christians included Ebionites, who believed that a convert to Christianity must follow Jewish Law and practice; Marcionites, a sect that viewed the God of the Old Testament as a different and inferior God than the God of Jesus in the New Testament; and various types of Gnostics.
 Marcionite Churches competed successfully with Orthodox/Catholic Churches, lasting at least into the fifth century with its ideas surviving in various forms for centuries longer.
 Divisions even within what became Catholic Christianity centered around the nature of Jesus.
 Was he a mortal man?
 Was he actually raised physically from the dead?
 Or was it a "spiritual" resurrection?
 Was he God?
 If so, in what sense was he God?
 (I'll be addressing the permutations of Christology in another post).
 These disagreements manifested themselves in the contradictions in the New Testament.

 One way I look at the books of the New Testament, in addition to being biographies and pastoral letters, is similar to political pamphlets, pushing their own agenda and refuting those of their opponents.
-And we have even some coherence because the minority, or losing, theologies were branded heresies and their writings (mostly) destroyed.
+The minority, or losing, theologies were branded heresies and their writings (mostly) destroyed.
+History is written by the victors.
+In the case of Christianity, the victors were the faction that became the Catholic Church.

 No comments: